 What we do

 Loaves and Fishes offers a gathering place for our neighbors where they can find food, clothing, and community.
-On Saturday mornings we have anywhere between 250 and 350 of neighbors visit us.
+Normally, on Saturday mornings between 350 to 425 neighbors visit us and now we are providing over 1,000 bags of groceries to our neighbors in need every week.

-We offer a wide array of nutritious, culturally appropriate food that can include fresh produce, meat, eggs, bread, and canned goods.
+We offer prepacked bags of groceries on Saturday mornings and deliveries throughout the week.
+We strive to provide a wide array of nutritious, culturally appropriate food that can include fresh produce, meat, eggs, bread, and canned goods.
 We strive to offer the same amount of food to everyone from the first person through the door to last.
 Our food is sourced through the Connecticut Food Bank, local farms, grocers, distributors, and gardeners.

-We offer a safe and welcoming environment for our neighbors to spend Saturday mornings in, complete with coffee, baked goods, and fruit.
+Generally, we offer a safe and welcoming environment for our neighbors to spend Saturday mornings in, complete with coffee, baked goods, and fruit.
 Our neighbors are invited to share our space, hospitality, and our facilities during our hours of operation.
+During the pandemic, we continue to offer as much hospitality and words of comfort to our neighbors as possible while respecting social distancing.

 Hunger in New Haven is widespread